People acquire the infection by consuming contaminated water or food or by having contact with infected people or animals.

 Treatment of Cryptosporidiosis

-For people with normal immune systems Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , treatment is with nitazoxanide
+For people with a normal immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more and severe or persistent diarrhea, treatment is with nitazoxanide

 For people with AIDS More severe symptoms Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more , treatment of the HIV infection, plus sometimes nitazoxanide to help relieve symptoms